 Please feel free to bring what would make you comfortable away from home for a week.
-But, make sure you don’t forget these items: a bible, pen or pencil, clothes for outdoor activities (tennis shoes) in the HOT hill country, personal grooming items (soap, towels, shampoo, toothbrush, toothpaste, deodorant), bed linens for a twin bed or sleeping bag, swim suit and coverup, ball glove, flashlight.
-Stamps and stationary for those who want to write letters home.
+But, make sure you don’t forget these items: YOUR PRESCREENING HEALTH FORM (download your copy from the Home Page), a Bible, pen or pencil, clothes for outdoor activities (tennis shoes) in the HOT hill country, personal grooming items (soap, towels, shampoo, toothbrush, toothpaste, deodorant), bed linens for a twin bed or sleeping bag, swimsuit and coverup, ball glove, flashlight.
+Stamps and stationery for those who want to write letters home.

 What do the cabins look like?

 All our cabins have air conditioning and restrooms inside the cabins.
 All beds are twin size bunks with rails on the top beds for safety.
 Mattresses are plastic camp mattresses and floors are concrete.

 Camp begins Sunday, July 11th.
 You can drop off anytime between 2:00pm-5:00pm that afternoon.
 Please don’t arrive before this time, as you won’t be able to check in or move into any cabins until then.
 We are busy preparing and getting ready right up until this time to receive you.
 Thanks for waiting until 2:00pm!
 We’ll see you then!
 No drivers or parents are allowed to enter any cabin while dropping off this year — only staff and campers staying for the week.